HMS Hermes (R12): Falklands War

+The aircraft carrier was carrying 16 nuclear depth bombs as part of her standard armament when she deployed for the Falklands, and was one of several Royal Navy warships so equipped during the war.
+The weapons were removed while she was in the South Atlantic during June 1982.

 After the Falklands War

 After her return home from the Falklands conflict Hermes entered into a much needed 4-month refit to her propulsion and electrical systems, as well as a thorough cleaning and repainting.
 When this was completed in November 1982, she embarked stores and performed work-ups exercises.
 She then took part in NATO exercises in the North Atlantic, and the Mediterranean Sea as a commando carrier.
 In the autumn of 1983 she took part in her last exercise, Ocean Safari, where she reverted to a strike carrier role, embarking 12 Sea Harriers, 10 RAF Harrier GR.3s and 10 Sea Kings.
 After this exercise, she called into Devonport for a minor refit and thereafter into maintained reserve in Portsmouth.

 In 1983, when the proposed sale of the aircraft carrier Invincible to the Royal Australian Navy was cancelled following the Falklands War, an offer was made to sell Hermes and a squadron of Sea Harriers to Australia.
-However the new Hawke Government decided against purchasing a replacement for HMAS Melbourne.
+However the new Hawke government decided against purchasing a replacement for HMAS Melbourne.

 Hermes served with the Royal Navy until 12 April 1984.
 On this day she entered Portsmouth with a reduced crew, under her own steam, flying the White Ensign for the final time as a seagoing ship.